Ericsson/dataplanebook/src/threading/threading.rst

 The N:M model is an attempt to have the cake, and eat it.
-It tries to maintain a decent level of efficiency (i.e., thread-related overhead) and scalability (allowing for many concurrent threads), while maintaing the sequential, convenient programming model of multithreading.
+It tries to maintain a decent level of efficiency (i.e., thread-related overhead) and scalability (allowing for many concurrent threads), while maintaining the sequential, convenient programming model of multithreading.

-User mode thread context switching is generally less costly than an operating system context switch, and while maintaing a stack can still be a significant cost, if it's made dynamic in size one can potentially have much more user mode threads than you can have operating system threads, allowing user mode threads to be used to implementation :term:`concurrency`.
+User mode thread context switching is generally less costly than an operating system context switch, and while maintaining a stack can still be a significant cost, if it's made dynamic in size one can potentially have much more user mode threads than you can have operating system threads, allowing user mode threads to be used to implementation :term:`concurrency`.
 Dynamically-sized stacks may not be possible to implement without compiler support.

 Switching between tasks in the form of two user mode threads is still going to be much more expensive than switching between two tasks